 For years our community’s transport needs were ignored, but no more.
 In 2017, $43.5 million was committed for initial track upgrades that are now underway to deliver a fifth daily return service by early 2019.

-This year, a further $313 million was committed and we now have a faster, better and more frequent service on the way with works beginning next year to make us ready for nine return VLocity services a day by 2021.
+Last year, a further $313 million was committed and we now have a faster, better and more frequent service on the way with works already being undertaken to make us ready for nine return VLocity services a day by 2021.

 $170m for Goulburn Valley Health